Ground-level power supply

-Ground-level power supply, also known as surface current collection or, in French, alimentation par le sol ("feeding via the ground"), is a concept and group of technologies whereby electric vehicles collect electric power at ground level from individually-powered segments instead of the more common overhead lines.
-Ground-level power supply has been used primarily for aesthetic reasons.
-During the late 2010s it has become more economical than overhead lines.
+Ground-level power supply, also known as surface current collection or, in French, alimentation par le sol ("feeding via the ground"), is a concept and group of technologies that enable electric vehicles to collect electric power at ground level instead of the more common overhead lines.

-Ground-level power supply systems date back to the beginning of electric tramways, with some of the earliest such systems using conduit current collection.
-Since the turn of the 21st century, new systems such as the Alstom APS, Ansaldo Tramwave, CAF ACR, Elways, and others have been introduced which use modern technology to address some of the limitations and dangers of the older systems, and supply power for buses, trucks, and electric cars.
-With the increased efficiency and energy density of capacitor and battery powered systems, ground-level power supply systems are used in smaller portions of the line to charge the batteries, for example only during station stops for buses and trains.
+Ground-level power supply systems date to the beginning of electric tramways.
+Often they were implemented where the public expressed an aesthetic desire to avoid overhead lines.
+Some of the earliest systems used conduit current collection.
+Systems in the 21st century, such as Alstom APS, Ansaldo Tramwave, CAF ACR, and Elways, were developed to modern standards of safety and reliability, and added the ability to supply power to electric buses, trucks, and cars.

+Some ground-level power supply systems use efficient, energy-dense capacitors and batteries to power portions of an electric transit system—for example, enabling buses and trains to charge their batteries during station stops.